sp1187/veesem/README.md

 ### Steps
 1. Create a `build` directory and change working directory to it.
 2. Run `cmake .. -DCMAKE_BUILD_TYPE=Release`.
+    - ⚠️ If you do not specify `-DCMAKE_BUILD_TYPE=Release` and have no optimizing flags defined in the `CXXFLAGS` environment variable, the emulation speed of your build will be significantly slower and may lag frequently.
     - When building on Windows, you may need to specify the path of your SDL2 MinGW development package directory with `-DCMAKE_MODULE_PATH`, e.g. `-DCMAKE_MODULE_PATH=~/SDL2-2.30.11/x86_64-w64-mingw32/`.